mgudemann/mercury_gmp_int/README.md

 GMP).

 For a Miller-Rabin test, Mercury-GMP was more than two orders of magnitude faster than using `integer.m` from the standard library.
-It is roughly 3 times faster than Mercury-MP which is based on [libtommath](http://libtom.net).
+It is between 2 to 6 times faster than Mercury-MP which is based on [libtommath](http://libtom.net).

 ## Remarks